saucelabs/sauce-docs/docs/dev/error-messages.md

 **Cause**

-*   You may have set an invalid combination of browser/version/operating system for the desired capabilities of your test.
+*   You may have set an invalid combination of browser/version/operating system for the capabilities of your test.
 For example, Safari/Windows 8 would be an invalid combination.
 *   You may have selected a combination or component of the combination that is not supported by Sauce Labs.

 You may have selected a version of Selenium to test with that is too old to support the browser you selected.
 In that case, your error message will look more like this: